Sunday, December 3, 2017

 Four Lessons For Europe From Italy’s Experience With Populism

-Giuliano Bobba
+by Giuliano Bobba on

 Interestingly, if one looks closely enough, they can identify some common patterns characterising the emergence of populist parties in Italy.
 In the early 1990s, the rise of Forza Italia (FI) and the Lega Nord (LN – Northern League) was closely tied to political and economic crises.
 In a similar fashion, since 2008 a new period of economic and political crisis has coincided with the ascent of Beppe Grillo’s Five Star Movement.
 Italy thus offers a useful case study for assessing the consequences that are implied by a continuous and strong populist presence in national politics.
 If we look across these years as a whole, the Italian experience highlights four particular threats to democracy that can emerge from this populist presence.